 Identifying your stakeholders

-With that criteria in mind, it’s a good exercise to brainstorm a bit and see who might qualify.
-While there are some obvious candidates, opening the process up might uncover a few less obvious stakeholders.
+With those criteria in mind, it’s an excellent exercise to brainstorm a bit and see who might qualify.
+While there are some obvious candidates, opening the process up might uncover a few less apparent stakeholders.

-The first step is to ask around—whose opinion matters around here—as well as analyzing the org chart and understanding how decisions are made.
+The first step is to ask around—whose opinion matters around here—analyze the org chart and understand how decisions are made.
 But beyond those individuals whose stakeholder status is self-evident, there are usually others that require a bit more research and creative thinking to identify.
-The following actions may help uncover those additional significant parties:
+The following actions may help uncover those other significant parties:

-- Ask sales, account management and/or customer support which customers throw their weight around and have an outsized influence within the company.
+- Ask sales, account management, and customer support which customers throw their weight around and have an outsized influence within the company.

-- Talk to operations and delivery personnel and identify which third party partners and suppliers can significantly impact affairs and would benefit from being both informed of future plans and convinced that it’s to their benefit as well.
+- Talk to operations and the delivery personnel and identify which third-party partners and suppliers can significantly impact affairs and would benefit from being both informed of plans and convinced that it’s to their benefit as well.